ge64/421Calendar/README.md

 # Calendar Component running on Storybook
 ## Installation
 <sub>*ohgodohfuck*</sub><br>
-Trying to replicate my own work has become so confusing I'm no longer sure how it's running on my machine The important files are:
+Trying to replicate my own work has become so confusing I'm no longer sure how it's running on my machine<br>
+The important files are:
 * chatty-calendar/src/exampleEvent.json
 	* JSON of the hardcoded mock event data